Unconditional Effects of General Policy Interventions: Unconditional effects of general policy interventions

 So, $\mathcal{E}_{\tau,\delta=0}$ is positive if $Q_{\tau}[X_{\gamma}^{\circ }]$ and $Q_{\tau}[Y]$ have the same sign.
 When $\alpha=0$, $\mu_{X}=0$, and $X$ and $U$ are independent normals, we have $Q_{\tau}[X_{\gamma}^{\circ }]/Q_{\tau}[Y]=\sqrt{R_{YX}^{2}}$ and so $\mathcal{E}_{\tau,\delta=0} =R_{YX}^{2}$.
 Interestingly, the \textit{quantile-standard deviation elasticity} is equal to the population R-squared for all quantile levels. \end{example}

 Often times, when the outcome of interest (e.g., price and wage) is strictly positive, we are interested in $\log Y$.
-In such a case, we denote the scale effect by $\tilde{\Pi}_{\tau,S}$, and, since we set $\ell(\delta)\equiv0$ and there is no location effect, it is given by
+In such a case, we denote the scale effect by $\tilde{\Pi}_{\tau,S}$.
+Since we set $\ell(\delta)\equiv0$ and there is no location effect, the new scale effect is given by

 Since $\log\left( \cdot\right) $ is a strictly increasing transformation, we have

 and we can relate $\tilde{\Pi}_{\tau,S}$ to ${\Pi}_{\tau,S}$ by

 Comparing this to \eqref{eq:elasticity_0}, we obtain that the elasticity at $\delta=0$ is